FAQs

 The GMAT and GRE are standardised tests that are used by leading business schools around the world to assess the qualifications of applicants for advanced study in business and management.
 The GMAT and GRE help us to make an assessment of your academic potential specific to our programs.
 They also highlight areas where you may need to strengthen your skills and show us where we can provide you with assistance.

-For graduate coursework programs our selection panel generally prefers GMAT scores of 630 or more (650 is the current average) or a GRE where the verbal and quantitative scores add to 315 or more (post August 2011 grading system).
+For graduate coursework programs our selection panel generally prefers GMAT focus score of 600 or more or a GRE where the verbal and quantitative scores add to 315 or more.

 Applicants to the Master of Applied Econometrics and Master of Economics are required to supply results on the GRE achieving minimum scores in the following bands: 158 in Quantitative, 154 in Verbal and 4.0 in Analytical Writing.